How to Get a Land Mortgage

 Eligibility criteria

-The crucial qualification for land mortgages are along the same lines as most other mortgages, which is how well you are able to afford to pay it back.
+The crucial qualification for land mortgages is along the same lines as most other mortgages, which is how well you are able to afford to pay it back.
 Because land can be harder to sell, make money on and get planning permission for, mortgage lenders will be looking for hard evidence of how you will mitigate this risk.

 This is where the strength of your application comes in.
 It’s advisable to work with a specialist broker, like the ones we work with, to pull together a strong argument as to why you are a safe bet when it comes to being granted a land mortgage.